-SEAT Tarraco review
+About the SEAT Tarraco

-Until now, if you fancied a seven-seat SEAT, your choice was limited to the Alhambra MPV, but the Tarraco is the company’s first SUV with seven seats.
+The Tarraco is SEAT's first SUV that offers seven seat flexibility.
 With a large boot and a generous level of equipment, it can comfortably meet the demands of a growing family, although the third row of seats – which are standard across the range – are best reserved for occasional use.
-The Tarraco is closely related to the Skoda Kodiaq, but the SEAT edges the Skoda in terms of styling and driver appeal, although it can’t match its Czech mate when it comes to practicality and flexibility.
-Pricing is more competitive and there's now a more comprehensive model line-up, offering logical progression in levels of equipment and power units.

 That doesn’t make the Tarraco a sporty car, but as seven-seat SUVs go, it offers a fair amount of driver appeal.
 It feels good in corners and rides well over all surfaces, with only a limited level of body roll when cornering.

-Standard specification is high, with even SE cars offering metallic paint, LED headlights and rear lights, an eight-inch touchscreen, Apple CarPlay, Android Auto, easy-fold rear seat system, rear parking sensors, auto lights and wipers and three Isofix points in the middle row.
+Standard specification is high, with even entry-level SE cars offering metallic paint, LED headlights and rear lights, an eight-inch touchscreen, Apple CarPlay, Android Auto, easy-fold rear seat system, rear parking sensors, auto lights and wipers and three Isofix points in the middle row.

 In this review

-- 2Engines, performance and driveNicer to drive than the Kodiaq, with the diesel engines delivering punchy performance
+- 2Engines, performance and driveThe Tarraco is nicer to drive than the Kodiaq, with the diesel engine delivering punchy performance

 - 4Interior, design and technologyA classy interior that’s loaded with kit helps to push the Tarraco into premium territory

-- 5Practicality, comfort and boot spaceIt’s not as practical as the Skoda Kodiaq, but the Tarraco is spacious in five-seat guise
+- 5Practicality, comfort and boot spaceIt’s not as practical as the Skoda Kodiaq, but the Tarraco is spacious

 - 6Reliability and SafetyA long list of safety equipment is available, but not all of it comes as standard